trevorstarick/pySteam-Validator/README.md

 #pySteam Validator

 A program written to validate and download a users Steam game library.
-Uses the SteamCMD.exe application by Valve.
+Uses the SteamCMD.exe application by Valve&copy;.

 ##Usage
 If you have Python 2.7.3 installed you can skip to part 3.